Privoce/vocechat-doc/docs/install/install-by-docker.md

 └─────────┘                  └─────────┘        └─────────┘
 ```

-There are two major ways of adding https SSL--use your own, or use our auto-generation (it's free!)[certbot](https://certbot.eff.org/instructions), with the help of certbot, we can automatically generate the SSL and Nginx config files, and your https will be ready。
+There are two major ways of adding https SSL--use your own, or use our auto-generation (it's free!)[certbot](https://certbot.eff.org/instructions), with the help of certbot, we can automatically generate the SSL and Nginx config files, and your https will be ready.

 ##### Certbot Details